vladkinoman/just-my-notes/books/best-comics-to-read.md

 Side note please keep in mind that this is a character with a 75 year lineage and that his character has been told many times by many different authors so there are hundreds of storylines graphic novels and trade paperbacks that feature him as the main character that I am probably leaving out these are only the ones that I have read and enjoyed this being my favorite character.
 So I encourage you if there's a comic book store near you to go and just check out the rack of Joker comics there and see if any of them strike your fancy but this list should be more than enough to get you started.

-#### Batman and Joker

-###### First answer - What are the best Batman tpbs with the Joker?

-> I think tpbs means Thought Provoking Bible Studies.

-11: I know there are mixed feelings on the arc in this sub, but Snyder’s **Death of the Family** (New 52 Batman Vol. 3) got some pretty stellar reviews and is my personal favorite Joker storyline.

-10: **Batman: The Man Who Laughs**, Batman and Joker’s first meeting.

-6: **Death of the Family** and Endgame. **The Man who Laughs**.

-###### Second answer - Comics that dive into Batman and Joker’s relationship/psychology

-**Well known:**

-- **The Killing Joke**

-- *Arkham Asylum: A serious House on a Serious Earth*

-  > In other thread: *Arkham Asylum: A serious House on a Serious Earth* is probably the darkest.
-Dark Knight Returns, Shaman, The Cult, and Gothic are also really good dark ones.

-- **A Death in the Family**

-- **The Man Who Laughs**

-**Underrated:**

-- Gotham Central: Soft Targets (Frankly, all of Gotham Central is amazing and you should read it)
-- Fool's Errand (Detective Comics #726)
-- Joker: Devil's Advocate
-- Batman and Robin: Batman & Robin Must Die (big bonus points because it's not actually Bruce and the Joker...but *Dick!Bats* and the Joker), though I'd recommend reading the previous volumes of the run first

-**Other:** Scott Snyder's run on Batman, particularly Death of the Family and Endgame.
-I'm not going to comment either way on Snyder's Joker stories; I think they're worth reading and well-written, and there's some quite interesting and worthwhile commentary on the Batman-Joker relationship in them, but I wouldn't go out of my way to say they're "underrated" or the best Batman-Joker stories of all time.

 #### Harley Quinn

 **Batman: Mad Love**.
 I feel like it's the only good Harley comic.
 I personally think she hasn't been that great since B:TAS, but that's just me.
 Batman Adventures: My Boyfriend's Back and A Wedding to Die For are also gems.